New year, new you?

 Does any of this resonate with you?

-You may know, I live in France after moving from the UK 13 months ago.
-The other day I was reading an article about how Emmanuel Macron (the current French President) said no to dry January in France.
+You may know, I live in France after moving from the UK 3 years ago.
+Last year Emmanuel Macron (the current French President) said no to dry January in France.
 I must admit I was quite shocked!
 It’s not often you hear politicians and people in power actively denouncing health initiatives.
 It seems though, that Emmanuel believes that wine is a fundamental part of a French person’s life and to deprive oneself of this would be a travesty.
 It got me thinking about a lot of things…….What happens when you deny yourself something?
 You only want it more right??
 It makes you miserable because you’re actively depriving yourself of something that gives you pleasure.

 With this in mind, go back to those resolutions I mentioned.
 Ask yourself: